List of Chicago Fire characters: Stella Kidd

 Stella Kidd (season 5 – present; recurring season 4) is the newest transfer at Truck 81.
-She had known Gabby Dawson from the academy and transferred from a firehouse in Auburn.
-When news of her transfer first reached 51 it was met with much derision as Borelli, by then a popular figure with the crew of 81, had left his candidate position to join Brett at Ambulance 61 due to manpower changes.
+She has known Gabby Dawson from the academy and transferred from a firehouse in Auburn.
+When news of her transfer first reached 51 it is met with much derision as Borelli, by then a popular figure with the crew of 81, had left his candidate position to join Brett at Ambulance 61 due to manpower changes.
 Like Dawson, she quickly shows that she is able to hold her own in a male-dominated firehouse.
-Her first appearance was "Bad For the Soul".
-When Kidd first arrives at the House, Dawson acts as they have problems, just kidding around since it is revealed they are good old friends.
-When asked she said that the only thing she heard about Firehouse 51 was that they all live together.
+Her first appearance is "Bad for the Soul".
+When Kidd first arrives at the House, Dawson acts as if they have problems, just kidding around since it is revealed they are good old friends.
+When asked she says that the only thing she heard about Firehouse 51 was that they all live together.
 She tells the House that she is recently divorced and is enjoying the single life.
 Kidd says she goes out whenever she wants, eats at nice restaurants and whenever she's lonely she sleeps with her ex, something that apparently he is alright with.
 Kidd quickly proves to be a worthy firefighter and a great asset to the House.

 While writing her name on her new locker, Kidd asks Dawson whose locker it was before hers since it smells like cologne.
 Dawson tells her that it used to belong to one of Severide's old friends, Scott Rice, which didn't end well.
 When Dawson says Severide's name, Kidd acts suspiciously shy and "blushy", but they are interrupted by Severide, cutting the conversation short.
 Severide then apologizes for "the most embarrassing night of his career" since he didn't know she was married and showed up with a six-pack at her back door.
 Her husband went crazy and actually wanted to press charges against Severide.
 The awkward situation is put behind them and everything seems ok.
 Grant shows up at the firehouse looking for Stella.
 Saying he misses her and feels so lonely it's like he is going to die.
 She then goes to the Turn-Out Gear room with him to administer him a B-12 shot.